FREE REPORT

 The economy in Uruguay has faced some ups and downs throughout its past, however, it managed to overcome the bad times and rise back to its feet.

-While it held a steady 5% annual GDP through 1996 to 1998, the recession it faced during 1999-2002 was difficult.
 The recession was mainly due to a country-wide withdrawal of dollars, not in Uruguay itself but the major countries it exported to.
-Against the US dollar, Uruguay’s exchange rate plunged, along with its GDP.
+So, against the US dollar, Uruguay’s exchange rate plunged, along with its GDP.

 But before long, the country rose from the ruins and started rebuilding itself to meet its former glory, reaching GDPs as high as 8% after reorganizing its export quotas and adjusting its budget policies.